qdrant/landing_page/qdrant-landing/content/documentation/concepts/snapshots.md

 ```

+<aside role="status">You probably want to set the <a href="#snapshot-priority">snapshot priority</a> explicitly during recovery to prevent unexpected results.</aside>

 Qdrant will extract shard data from the snapshot and properly register shards in the cluster.
-If there are other active replicas of the recovered shards in the cluster, Qdrant will replicate them to the newly recovered node to maintain data consistency.
+If there are other active replicas of the recovered shards in the cluster, Qdrant will replicate them to the newly recovered node by default to maintain data consistency.

 ### Snapshot priority